Soonchunhyang University Exchange

 The College of Human Sciences and Soonchunhyang University's School of Global Education and Exchange participate in a reciprocal exchange agreement.
 This exchange program is available to undergraduate students in any College of Human Sciences major each fall semester.
 A maximum of two CHS students will be selected to participate in this exchange program each year.

 Soonchunhyang (SCH) University is widely acknowledged as one of the best universities in the Republic of Korea (South Korea).
 It is located in Asan, which is approximately 60 miles from Seoul, the capital city.
 The university features experienced and knowledgeable staff, a wide variety of courses offered in English, multicultural classrooms, on-campus fitness centers and athletic fields, an award-winning library, suite-style living arrangements and a beautiful campus.
 Participants in this exchange can take advantage of extracurricular activities, enriching field trips and festivals, language exchanges, integrated multicultural facilities, a strong international community and the opportunity to make life-long international friendships.

-More information is available at these links:
+More information is available in the video at the bottom of this page and at these links:

 Soonchunhyang University homepage

 Soonchunhyang University School of Global Education and Exchange